Mandela plot: South African convicted of treason

 Analysts say race relations in South Africa are still tense.

-However, white extremist groups like Boeremag, which means Afrikaner Power in Afrikaans, have very little support, they say.'Blueprint for revolution'
+However, white extremist groups like Boeremag, which means Afrikaner Power in Afrikaans, have very little support, they say.

 The Pretoria High Court handed down its verdict against Du Toit, a former academic, following a nine-year trial.

 Earlier Judge Eben Jordaan said Du Toit had authored a blueprint for revolution intended to evict black people from most of South Africa and to kill anyone who got in the way, the South African Press Association reports.

 Witnesses told the court that Boeremag had carried out a spate of bombings in Soweto in 2002, killing one person.

 The Boeremag had also planned to stage a coup and assassinate Mr Mandela, who spent 27 years in prison before being elected president in 1994 and acted as a unifying force after decades of white-minority rule.

 The group also intended to shoot whites who opposed their vision of a racially pure nation, the witnesses said.